sennentech/dcb-event-sourced/readme.md

 #### Multiple WriteModels

 Often you will have multiple checks to do.
-We advise you separate each of these checks into small, granular _WriteModels_ each with its dedicated purpose.
+We advise you separate each of these checks into small, granular _WriteModels_ each with its own dedicated purpose.

 For example here is another _WriteModel_ to check the existing capacity of a course: